Cassandra's Dream: Critical response

 The film received mixed reviews from critics.
-Review aggregation website Rotten Tomatoes gives the film a score 46% based on reviews from 116 critics.
-Another aggregator Metacritic gave the film an average rating score of 49 out of 100, based on 31 reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 46% based on 117 reviews, with an average rating of 5.6/10.
+The website's critics consensus reads, "Colin Farrell and Tom Wilkinson act up a storm in Cassandra's Dream, but Woody Allen's heavy-handed symbolism and foreshadowing drains the plot of all tension."
+Metacritic, which uses a weighted average, assigned the film a score of 49 out of 100, based on 31 critics, indicating "mixed or average" reviews.

 Manohla Dargis commended the film in her review for The New York Times.
 Although offering criticism such as the film feeling "too lightly polished and often rushed, as if he had directed it with a stopwatch," she suggests that Allen's film "is good enough that you may wonder why he doesn't just stop making comedies once and for all."
 Roger Ebert compared the film negatively to Sidney Lumet's similarly themed Before the Devil Knows You're Dead, adding: "The Lumet film uses actors who don't look like brothers but feel like brothers.
 Allen's actors look like brothers but don't really feel related."
 He rated the film two out of four stars, and noted that Allen's previous film Match Point presented the material more effectively.

 Damon Wise of Empire magazine concluded that Cassandra's Dream was "[a] clumsy, clichéd morality play that may actually represent the lowest point of Allen's recently chequered career."
 Paul Jordan also compared the film to a morality play—but considered that praise: "Allen gets past the guard of a modern audience which would not have taken seriously the appearance of a Mephistopheles or an Old Scratch.
 Uncle Howard is a chilling 21st Century Tempter, fulfilling the heart's desire in return for murder and leading his nephews to terrible perdition."

 In his "Best of the Decade" article, New Yorker critic Richard Brody called Cassandra's Dream one of the best films of the 2000s: "Few aging directors so cogently and relentlessly depict the grimly destructive machinery of life, and every time the word 'family' is uttered, the screws tighten just a little more."

-In 2016 film critics Robbie Collin and Tim Robey ranked it as one of the worst movies by Woody Allen.
+In 2016, film critics Robbie Collin and Tim Robey ranked Cassandra's Dream as one of the worst films by Allen.